Brabham BT38C car-by-car histories

 From 1974 onwards, it is probably best to trace these cars by country, as they are increasingly unlikely to move far at this stage of their lives.

 Of the three in England, David Taylor bought Jimmy Fuller's ex-O'Brien BT38C/19 for Kim Mather to drive, Ed Patrick's BT38C/20 was missing for a second season but would turn up with Eddie Heasell in 1975, and Geoff Lambert retained his ex-McGuire car for at least one event early in the season.
 Of the three in Sweden, Lasse Karlsson retained his ex-Svensson BT38C/14, Mats Byström's ex-Andersson BT38C/21 went to Rolf Johansson, and the ex-McCully/Magee BT38C/18 was on its way to Thorbjörn Carlsson.
-We know much less about the three BT38Cs in Italy, but it is unlikely they had moved car.
+We know much less about the three BT38Cs in Italy, but it is unlikely they had moved far.
 In Switzerland, Edgar Richoz still had the ex-Tony Brise car, and in America, Randy Lewis still had BT38C/17.
-The two had disappeared were Peter Hull's BT38C/11 and the AIRO/Alan Jones BT38C/12.
+The two that had disappeared were Peter Hull's BT38C/11 and the AIRO/Alan Jones BT38C/12.

 Three mystery cars appeared in 1974, two of them with the same person: Ted Payne's first Vegantune-powered car in the north of England, Donald Wirth's Formula C car in the USA, and Payne's second BDA-powered car in November.
 These two could be the missing cars, Hull's BT38C/11 and the ex-Alan Jones BT38C/12, but Lambert's ex-McGuire car was not seen after April 1974, so it is distinctly possible that it went from Lambert in Lancashire to Payne in the northeast in April/May 1974.
 Payne then advertised this Vegantune-powered car in September, and was back out in November in a BDA-powered car, unlikely though it may seem that he would have two BT38s in the same season.
 The second car is very likely to have been the ex-Kim Mather BT38C/19, as that car was advertised with a Richardson BDA just weeks after Payne was selling his first car.